ssd6515/Volcanic-Eruption-Prediction/README.md

 Figure 1: There are a lot of senosrs with missing data with sensor 2 being the highest.
 Thus, NAN values has been taken care of in preprocess for train_data and test_data for better modeling.

+### Feature Engineering

 * Added the following features:
+     * sensor_1_mad-sensor_10_mad: The mean absolute deviation values for 10 sensors in each csv file.
+     * sensor_1_skew-sensor_10_skew: The skewness values for 10 sensors in each csv file.
+     * sensor_1_kurt-sensor_10_kurt: The kurtosis values for 10 sensors in each csv file.
-     * sensor_1_nanmin-sensor_10_nanmin: The minimum value for 10 sensors in each csv file.
+     * sensor_1_nunique-sensor_10_nunique: The unique values for 10 sensors in each csv file.
-     * sensor_1_nanmax-sensor_10_nanmax: The maximum value for 10 sensors in each csv file.
+     * sensor_1_quantile_05-sensor_10_quantile_05: The 5% quantile values for 10 sensors in each csv file.
+Similary other quantiles (10,30,70,90,95) were added.
-     * sensor_1_nanmedian-sensor_10_nanmedian: The median value for 10 sensors in each csv file.
+     * sensor_1_fft_power_mean-sensor_10_fft_power_mean: The fast fourier mean values for 10 sensors in each csv file.
+Similarly, fft feature was used for mean, standard deviation, minimum, maximum, sume of low, middle, high values, mean absolute deviation, skewness, kurtosis, unique, quantile values of 10 sensors in each file.
-     * sensor_1_nanmean-sensor_10_nanmean: The mean value for 10 sensors in each csv file.
+     * sensor_1_roll_mean_min-sensor_10_roll_mean_min: The rolling minimum of mean values for 10 sensors in each csv file.
+Similarly, rolling feature was used for maximum of mean, minimum value in difference between max and min of rolling mean, etc.
-     * sensor_1_nanstd-sensor_10_nanstd: The standard deviation value for 10 sensors in each csv file.
+     * sensor_1_first_005-sensor_10_first_005: The minimum values in first 5% of time data for 10 sensors in each csv file.
+Similarly, the minimum and maximum values for different time ranges (10%,30%,70%,90%,95%) were extracted.

+    * A total of 570 features were extracted from the dataset.

 ### Data Visualization